James Henry Gooding: Biography

 Six days before Gooding's marriage, President Abraham Lincoln announced the Emancipation Proclamation, which took effect January 1, 1863, and opened the door for the enlistment of African Americans into the Union armies.
 On February 10, 1863, the 54th Massachusetts Volunteer Infantry recruiting office in New Bedford opened, and on February 14, Gooding enlisted as a member of Company C. In September 1863, James Gooding wrote a letter to Abraham Lincoln.
 His letters talked about how he was tired of being paid only ten dollars a month compared to the thirteen dollars a month that white soldiers received, and far less than the twenty dollars he had earned on his last voyage at sea.
 He demanded equal pay for his work.
-He was well regarded, and promoted to corporal in December, 1863.
-He fought steadfastly with the regiment, in the midst of the assault on Fort Wagner in Charleston Harbor on July 18, 1863, and in the battle of Oustlee, Florida, on February 20, 1864 where he was shot and presumed to be dead.
-In the latter battle, his commander sent notification to the editors of the Mercury that he was killed in battle and his wife applied for a pension in April.
+He was well regarded and was promoted to corporal in December 1863.

+Gooding fought steadfastly with the regiment, in the midst of the assault on Fort Wagner in Charleston Harbor on July 18, 1863, and in the battle of Oustlee, Florida, on February 20, 1864, where he was shot and presumed to be dead.
+In the latter battle, his commander sent a notification to the editors of the Mercury that he had been killed in battle, and his wife applied for a pension in April.
 He was, however, not dead.
-Wounded in the thigh, Gooding was taken to Andersonville in early March 1864, where he died as a prisoner of war on July 19, 1864.
+Wounded in the thigh, Gooding was taken to Andersonville Prison in early March 1864, where he died as a prisoner of war on July 19, 1864.
 He is buried in grave 3,585 in the Andersonville National Cemetery.
-Unknown to him at the time of his death, Congress had passed the law in June 1864 granting equal pay to African American soldiers.
+Unknown to him at the time of his death, Congress had passed a law in June 1864 which granted equal pay to African American soldiers.